Colacium

 Colacium is a genus of algae belonging to the family Euglenaceae.
 It has two phases: a motile phase and a sessile phase, where it is found attached to other freshwater organisms.

 The genus has a cosmopolitan distribution.

 Description

 Colacium is a single-celled or colonial organisms.
 Cells are small, about 20–40 μm, and are similar to that of Euglena, and are metabolic with parietal, lobed chloroplasts each with a pyrenoid, and monomorphic, small paramylon grains.
 In its typical sessile phase, the cells are attached to a substrate via a mucilaginous stalk or short pillow.
 Cells divide to form colonies where the cells are attached by branched, dendroidal stalks.

-Cells of Colacium can grow a flagella and become motile, escaping from the colony as a free-swimming cell.
+Cells of Colacium can grow a flagellum and become motile, escaping from the colony as a free-swimming cell.